ibm-cloud-docs/vpc/bs_snapshots_faqs.md

 # FAQ for {{site.data.keyword.block_storage_is_short}} snapshots
 {: #snapshots-vpc-faqs}

-Get answers about {{site.data.keyword.block_storage_is_short}} snapshots, including backup snapshots, consistency groups, fast restore, cross-regional copies, and restoring volumes.
+Get answers about block storage snapshots in {{site.data.keyword.vpc_short}}, including backup snapshots, consistency groups, fast restore, and cross-regional copies.
 {: shortdesc}

 If you have other questions you'd like to see answered here, provide feedback by using the **Open doc issue** or **Edit topic** links.